prody/ProDy/doc/examples/dynamics/pca/pca_blast.rst

 Synopsis
 ===============================================================================

-This example shows how to perform PCA of structural dataset obtained by blast searching PDB.
-The protein of interest is Cytochrome C (*cyt C*).
+This example shows how to perform PCA of a structural dataset obtained by blast searching PDB.
+The protein of interest is cytochrome C (*cyt C*).
 Dataset will contain structures sharing 44% or more sequence identity with human *cyt C*, i.e. its homologs and/or orthologs.